vorgehen/HAWKI-fragengenerator/_documentation/5-Deployment/1- Apache Server.md

 php hawki setup -auth
 ```

 >If you are using **LDAP** make sure the structure of the LDAP response is set up correctly on the HAWKI side.
-To do that first make sure the `LDAP_ATTRIBUTES` are set correctly and in the correct order: Username, Email Address, Employee Type, Name.
+To do that first make sure the `LDAP_variables` are set correctly and in the correct order: Username, Email Address, Employee Type, Name.
 By default HAWKI looks for the `element zero/ variable name/ element zero` `($info[0][$ldapAttr][0])`.
 If for any reason the response from your LDAP server has a different structure, your can change this in `/app/Services/Auth/LdapService.php`.

 **Test User**